-There is a lot more waiting for you in Idaho than just potatoes—not that anyone is likely to pass up a hot plate of french fries.
+There is a lot more waiting for you in Idaho than just potatoes—though who’s going pass up a hot plate of French fries?

-There are also some amazing academic opportunities to be found in the state of Idaho.
-You may want to check out Idaho grants for college, as well as scholarships, to help make your education dreams come true.
+But all kidding aside, there are some amazing academic opportunities to be found in the state of Idaho.
+And you’ll be surrounded by some of the most incredible landscapes our country has to offer.
+If you’re thinking of pursuing a degree in the Gem State, you may need a helping hand to afford it.
+Check out the information we’ve gathered here for you about Idaho grants for college as well as scholarships and grants to help make your education dreams come true.

-Keep reading to learn more about Idaho student loan forgiveness programs, as well as aid options, to help make funding your college experience easier.
+Keep reading to learn more about Idaho student loan forgiveness programs as well.
+This intel is engineered to help make funding your college experience that much easier!

 Idaho students may be curious about the current state of Idaho student loans.
-To start, in 2017, 61% Idaho college attendees had student loan debt, and on average owed $26,675.
+In 2020, 58% of Idaho college attendees had student loan debt, and on average owed $24,983.

 If your goal is to attend school in Idaho and you’re looking at ways to finance your education, you have options.
 And both federal and private student loans may be worth considering when researching how to pay for your college degree.